-Your fins are your main means of locomotion while you are snorkeling.
+Your fins are your main means of locomotion while you are snorkelling.
 They come in different sizes, shapes, lengths, materials and designs all of which come into play when you are deciding which ones suit your needs.

 Water temperature, comfort, fit and convenience are also going to be factors in your decision making process.
-There are some cold water styles, but since most snorkeling is done in warmer water environments, we will be focusing mainly on the temperate to warm water fins.
+There are some cold water styles, but since most snorkelling is done in warmer water environments, we will be focusing mainly on the temperate to warm water fins.

-In years past, it used to be pretty simple to select warm water snorkeling fins because they were only available in a non-adjustable full foot slip on styles that were worn bare footed.
+In years past, it used to be pretty simple to select warm water snorkelling fins because they were only available in a non-adjustable full foot slip on styles that were worn bare footed.
 You will still see this style today, but another design has since been introduced which is an open heel adjustable fin.
 You would also wear these with bare feet.
 The one thing you should be aware of with regard to both styles is that most of them do not work well if you have wide feet.
 In your research, take into account the distinguishing features of each style.
 These differences will be found in either the foot pocket or blade areas.

 Most scuba diving fins also make great snorkelling fins.
 But remember, open heel scuba diving fins are intended to be used while wearing dive boots or socks, not bare feet.

-Taking your fins with you to your snorkeling destination never really used to be an issue.
+Taking your fins with you to your snorkelling destination never really used to be an issue.
 You simply packed them in your car or luggage and went on your way.
-Traveling with your fins is still not an issue if you are lucky enough to use land based modes of transportation.
+Travelling with your fins is still not an issue if you are lucky enough to use land based modes of transportation.
 Air travel, however, has changed.
 The airline industry has been continually imposing stricter rules and regulations with regard to your luggage.
 Size, weight and number of allowable bags.
-These rules have caused travelers to re-think packing as well as what they will and will not bring.
+These rules have caused travellers to re-think packing as well as what they will and will not bring.
 Taking your traditional length fins has now become a concern.

 Snorkelling fin manufacturers have provided an excellent solution by introducing more travel friendly styles.
 The travel design fin has an overall length ranging from 38 to 58 cm (15 to 23 inches), and the weight ranges per pair are from just under 1 kg (2 lbs) to just under 2 kg (4 lbs).
 You will find that they are easy to pack in your check-in luggage or you could even put them in your carry-on bag.

 Reducing the length of the fins does have an affect on the amount of thrust you will get while you are kicking, but some companies have addressed this issue by making the blades a bit more rigid and even wider to compensate for the reduced thrust.
-The travel design should be used in areas that are suitable for snorkeling and are not intended for areas with strong currents or heavy surf conditions.
+The travel design should be used in areas that are suitable for snorkelling and are not intended for areas with strong currents or heavy surf conditions.

 This style of snorkelling fin has a long history in the sport.
 The difference between this and the travel design is basically the length of the blade which make the can range from 60 to 66 cm (24 to 26 inches).
 This measurement includes the foot pocket.